tskit-dev/pyslim/docs/metadata.md

 and `ts.metadata["SLiM"]` contains information about the simulation:

 - `file_version`: the version of the SLiM tree sequence file format
+- `tick`: the value of `community.tick` within SLiM when the file was written out
-- `generation`: the value of `sim.generation` within SLiM when the file was written out
+- `cycle`: the value of `sim.cycle` within SLiM when the file was written out
 - `model_type`: either `"WF"` or `"nonWF"`
 - `nucleotide_based`: whether this is a nucleotide-based simulation
 - `separate_sexes`: whether the simulation has separate sexes or not